mweststrate/remmi/readme.md

 # Remmi

+_Immutable data + bidirection lenses = materialized reactive views_

 _Go away!
 Nothing to see here yet_

-_Not so scary immutable state_

-_Materialized views for immutable data_

-Remmi is a fresh take on data flow and state management by very explitly deliniating the concepts of [values and identities](https://www.youtube.com/watch?v=Gyp2QDr7YkU).
+Remmi is a fresh take on data flow and state management by very explicitly deliniating the concepts of [values and identities](https://www.youtube.com/watch?v=Gyp2QDr7YkU).
 Basically it is a weird mix of the concepts of lenses, streams and goodies from mobx like glitch free derivation graphs (and optionally transparent tracking).

 Conceptually Remmi allows you to build a set of lenses and prismas.